dfrnoch/nitro-generator/README.md

 * Massive code cleanup
 * Easily Selectable Options w/ good looking UI.

-`To change whether or not to scrape proxies, go to the bottom of the code and at ".generate(scrape=False") just change it to True.`
+`To change whether or not to scrape proxies, input True or False when it says "Scrape Proxies"`

 <br/>
 <br/>